5.1 Student I.D. and E-Mail

 - Study and Lounge Spaces

 The School encourages students to form informal groups for continued study and discussion outside the structured programs of the School.
-Online students are welcome to use campus or the GTM video conferencing for collaborative study and discussions.
+Online students are welcome to use space on campus or Zoom video conferencing for collaborative study and discussions.
 Quiet space for individual and group study is available on each campus during the day and on weekends when the library is open.
 Each campus has a student lounge and vending equipment.

 - Lost and Found